June 1st, 2018 – Save Up To $200 On Select Shoe Styles During Allen Edmond’s Father’s Day Sale Now Through June 17th. Shop Sale

 An incredibly versatile shoe with some truly gorgeous perforations, it can be dressed down with a pair of jeans, paired with your favorite slacks for a business casual dress code, or dressed up with a suit.

 This shoe is available in a wide array of colors from black to oxblood to navy.
 As it’s one of Allen Edmonds’ classic styles, it’s stocked in a huge range of sizes and widths.
 As is the case with man Allen Edmonds shoes, they’re also recraftable.

-Allen Edmonds owns and operates 65 retail locations in the United States and is available in places like Macy’s and Nordstrom if you’re a department store kind of guy.
+Allen Edmonds owns and operates 65 retail locations in the United States and their shoes are also available in select department stores, such as Macy’s and Nordstrom.

 Allen Edmonds Factory Seconds